gradle/gradle-java-modules/README.md

 ## Javadocs

 Since version 0.2.0, the `javadoc` task is automatically recognized and configured to support modules.
+It also works with Nebula Javadoc plugin.

 ## Patching